FreeRTOS/FreeRTOS/FreeRTOS/Test/CBMC/README.md

 - `proofs` contains the proofs run against each pull request
 - `patches` contains a set of patches that get applied to the codebase prior to running the proofs.
-The patches are used to remove static and volatile qulaifiers from the source.
+The patches are used to remove static and volatile qualifiers from the source.
 - `include` and `windows` contain header files used by the proofs.